austinswilliams/Exchange-Folders-Report/README.md

 # Exchange-Folders-Report
 This Powershell script will allow you to retreive number of folders in all users' mailbox

-//Configure Powershell Session to Exchange (do this even if running on Exchange server)
+//Configure Powershell Session to Exchange (do this even if running on Exchange server).
+Use Server FQDN after ConnectionUri.
+This can be found in My Computer > Properties.

-PS C:\Windows\system32> $Session = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri h
+PS C:\Windows\system32> $Session = PS C:\Windows\system32> $Session = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri http://GPS-EXCHANGE.gps.local/PowerShell/ -Authentication Kerberos -Credential $UserCredential
-ion.outlook.com/powershell-liveid/ -Credential $UserCredential - Authentication Basic -AllowRedirection

 //Connect to Powershell session you created above